PepperoniPingu/Ngspice-Op-Amp-Test/README.md

 The repository also contains a single stage op amp circuit (SingleStageOpAmp.cir) that only contains the first stage of the complete operational amplifier (OpAmp.cir).

+To run:
+1. Have Ngspice installed
+2. In this directory, type ngspice OpAmp.cir